Using DirectQuery in Power BI

 When a report is opened, then all the visuals on the currently visible page will refresh.
 Each visual will generally require at least one query to the underlying data source.
 Some visuals might require more than one query (for example, if it showed aggregate values from two different fact tables, or contained a more complex measure, or contained totals of a non-additive measure like Count Distinct).
 Moving to a new page will result in those visuals being refreshed, resulting in a new set of queries to the underlying source.

 Every user interaction on the report might result in visuals being refreshed.
-For example, selecting a different value on a slicer will require sending a new set of queries to refresh all of the effected visuals.
+For example, selecting a different value on a slicer will require sending a new set of queries to refresh all of the affected visuals.
 The same is true for clicking on a visual to cross-highlight other visuals, or changing a filter.

 Similarly of course, editing a new report will require queries to be sent for each step on the path to produce the final desired visual.